Medically reviewed by Drugs.com. Last updated on Nov 1, 2019.

 USE IN SPECIFIC POPULATIONS

-Symptoms of overdosage or toxicity may include drowsiness, anorexia, nausea, vomiting, dizziness, paresthesias, ataxia, tremor, and tinnitus.
+Symptoms of overdosage or toxicity may include drowsiness, anorexia, nausea, vomiting, dizziness, ataxia, tremor, and tinnitus.

 In the event of overdosage, induce emesis or perform gastric lavage.
-The electrolyte disturbance most likely to be encountered from overdosage is hyperchloremic acidosis.
+The electrolyte disturbances most likely to be encountered from overdosage are hypokalemia and hyperchloremic metabolic acidosis.

 Its empirical formula is C6H6Cl2N2O4S2 and its structural formula is: